 Firefighters in today’s world can be demanding and impatient at times and want to see “the big picture” and they want to see it fast.
 Pre-plan drawings allow firefighters to accomplish this.
 But just having drawings is only half the solution.
 Those drawings must be accurate to give firefighters and incident commanders the best opportunity to make the right decisions the first time around.

-Chris Ziobro has been a career and volunteer firefighter/officer for the last 22 years.
-He is an experienced arson investigator, operations manager for a drone rescue team and municipal Fire Marshal for over 14 years.
+Chris Ziobro has been a career and volunteer firefighter/officer for over 20 years.
+He is an experienced arson investigator, operations manager for a drone rescue team, and has been a municipal Fire Marshal for over 15 years.
 Chris assists Fire Planning Associates, Inc. with CAD expertise.